amanoj553/GenAI_Python_Projects/GenAI_deployment_steps_flow.md

   - Ensure:
     - You use --address 0.0.0.0
-    - Security group of EC2 allows port 30031 (for minikube), 8501 (for normal deocker deployment)
+    - Security group of EC2 allows port 30031 (for minikube), 8501 (for normal docker deployment)

 ---